-- 1) When it appears that a material conflict may arise between the personal interests of an unclassified staff member and his/her public responsibilities to the university, the unclassified staff member shall notify his/her administrative supervisor by submitting a written statement describing the nature of the possible conflict. - 2) Within 15 days after writing that statement, the staff member shall be advised in writing that: - a) there is no conflict prohibited by this chapter and the unclassified staff member may proceed; or

-- b) there may be a conflict and further consultation is necessary prior to reaching a determination; or - c) there is a conflict which must be resolved in one of the following ways: - (1) the unclassified staff member shall not proceed with his or her university duties which result in the conflict, so long as the conflict remains; or - (2) the unclassified staff member shall not proceed with his or her personal interests which result in the conflict, so long as the conflict remains; or - (3) the unclassified staff member, within 15 days after notice of the decision of the administrative supervisor, may appeal the decision under UWS 6 or 13.
+- When it appears that a material conflict may arise between the personal interests of an unclassified staff member and their public responsibilities to the university, the unclassified staff member shall notify their administrative supervisor by submitting a written statement describing the nature of the possible conflict. - 2) Within 15 days after writing that statement, the staff member shall be advised in writing that: - a) there is no conflict prohibited by this chapter and the unclassified staff member may proceed; or - b) there may be a conflict and further consultation is necessary prior to reaching a determination; or - c) there is a conflict which must be resolved in one of the following ways: - (1) the unclassified staff member shall not proceed with their university duties which result in the conflict, so long as the conflict remains; or - (2) the unclassified staff member shall not proceed with their personal interests which result in the conflict, so long as the conflict remains; or - (3) the unclassified staff member, within 15 days after notice of the decision of the administrative supervisor, may appeal the decision under UWS 6 or 13.
 (FS 3/87) - i.
 Sanctions see UWS 8.05